willemmulder/event/README.md

 ### Setting up an event

-To setup an event you must call the static factory method, specifying the name / identifier of the event.
+To setup an event you must call the static instance method, specifying the name / identifier of the event.
 This will return the event object.

+	Event::instance('menu.setup');

+### Retrieving event instances

+Events can also be retrieved using the instance method.

+	Event::instance('menu.setup');

+The instance of the event with name `menu.setup` is returned using this method.

 #### Binding Userdata

 To bind data to the event, use the bind method.
 This will bind data by reference.
 In this example i've created a basic setup menu event which binds the current object to the event.

-	Event::factory('menu.setup')
+	Event::instance('menu.setup')
-		->bind('key', $this);
+		->bind('key', $value);

 #### Setting Userdata

 In contrast to binding, setting user data is not set by reference, and as such protected the state of the original object.

-	Event::factory('menu.setup')
+	Event::instance('menu.setup')
-		->set('key', $this);
+		->set('key', $value);

 > Note: All methods are chainable except the execute() and callbacks() method.

-### Retrieving event instances

-Events can be retrieved using the instance method.
-You must be sure that the method has already been created using the factory method, otherwise an exception is thrown.

-	Event::instance('menu.setup');

-The instance of the event with name `menu.setup` is returned using this method.

 ### Adding observers / callbacks